ctuning/ctuning-programs/program/slambench-1.1-opencl/README.md

-This benchmark is being gradually converted to Collective Knowledge Format by Grigori Fursin and cTuning foundation
+This benchmark has been converted to universal Collective Knowledge Format by Grigori Fursin and cTuning foundation (2015) to take advantage of universal performance/energy analysis, autotuning, run-time adaptation and machine learning.

+Unfortunately, we had problems porting this code to Windows due to many Unix deps...

 # README #